JoshDoug/Notes/Git/remoteRepos.md

 Run `git mergetool --tool=toolName` to use the tool (probably need to install the tool first)

+#### Avoiding Merge Conflicts
+Simple strategies that can help avoid merge conflicts
+* keep lines short (if a line has to be broken into several to show on the screen, it's harder to see where the conflicts actually are)
+* keep commits small and focused
+* beware stray edits to whitespace - spaces, tabs, line returns
+* merge often
+* track changes to master (pull from master)

 ## Pull - fetch and merge changes

+`git pull` is really `git fetch && git merge`

 ## Branches
 Does this make sense in this file?
 Not really.

 * `git branch` view branches (but not remotes)
-* `git branch newbranch` creat a new branch called newbranch
+* `git branch newbranch` create a new branch called newbranch
 * `git branch -r` lists remote branches
 * `git branch -a` lists all branches